WesR/Random-as-a-service/readme.md

-in# Random as a service
+# Random as a service
 Hosted at [random.wesring.com](https://random.wesring.com)

 ## About